HEALTHCARE COST & UTILIZATION PROJECT

 • Are readmission analyses possible in the nationwide databases?

-Readmission analyses are possible in only one nationwide database – the NRD.
+Readmission analyses are possible in only one nationwide database – the Nationwide Readmissions Database (NRD).
 For additional information, refer to the NRD-specific section of the FAQs.

 • Is it possible to obtain information on intensive care unit (ICU) services in the nationwide databases?